 6. Using Hot Drying Option

-7. Drying MF Towels Outside
+7. Drying Microfiber Towels Outside

 How To Wash Microfiber Towels?

-With so many mistakes mentioned above, you probably think that it’s hard to wash the MF towels.
+With so many mistakes mentioned above, you probably think that it’s hard to wash the microfiber towels.
 However, it isn’t.
 Once you do it, you will know how to wash and dry them for the rest of your life.

 I will make a separate article on this topic, but now I’m just going to give you a quick guideline.